vavison/pyspark_bdd/README.md

 You will need to [install poetry](https://python-poetry.org/docs/#installation) and run `poetry install` to initialise the virtual environment.

-Then you can run `poetry run pytest` and view the output of the BDD tests.
+Then you can run `poetry run pytest --gherkin-terminal-reporter --verbose` and view the output of the BDD tests.

 ## Why BDD for PySpark?